-The Diane & Bruce Halle Foundation believes in inclusion and opportunity for all people in Maricopa County, Arizona, and especially for people and communities at greatest disadvantage.
-Therefore, our grant making is based on our commitment to expanding opportunity and addressing:
+The Diane & Bruce Halle Foundation believes in opportunity for all people and communities, especially for those at greatest disadvantage.
+Therefore, our grant making is committed to addressing:

-- Environment, promoting research, activism, or conservation efforts regarding natural habitats and wildlife
+- Environment, promoting research and conservation efforts for natural habitats and wildlife;

-- Religion, assisting organizations whose main purpose is to provide access to support and solace to those in spiritual need
+- Religion, assisting organizations whose mission is to provide support and solace to those in spiritual need.

-Upon invitation from the Foundation, funding is provided in the form of our Capacity-Building and Programmatic, Unrestricted Operating, Capital, along with Small Grant Programs.
+Our funding is provided in the form of our Capacity-Building, Programmatic, Core Operating, Capital, and Small Grants Programs.

 - Strong leadership and management;